Discover advanced functions and tips for using the Library catalogue – helping you find resources for your study or research.

 Find the location of books on the Library shelves

-Select the Map it button on any item held on the Library’s shelves and view a map showing the specific set of shelves where it should be located.
+Select the Locate it button on any item held on the Library’s shelves and view a map showing the specific set of shelves where it should be located.
 (Click to enlarge images).

 Filtering searches in the Library catalogue

 Entering a phrase into the search bar can sometimes produce thousands of results, especially if broad search phrases are used.
-Filtering searches will help narrow down results and target certain kinds of resources.
+Filtering searches can help expand or narrow down results and target certain kinds of resources.

-Filter a search from the Library homepage by selecting the type of item you are searching for i.e., Articles or Databases.
+Filter a search from the Library homepage by selecting the type of item you are searching for, i.e. Articles or Databases.
+(Click to enlarge images).

 Alternatively, filter search results using the left-hand menu panel filter options.